MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/manage-technical-support.md

 The reselling partner can log in to their customer's [!INCLUDE [prodshort](../developer/includes/prodshort.md)] as the delegated admin for troubleshooting, such as by creating a sandbox environment based on production data, and then troubleshooting in that environment.

-Both internal administrators and the reselling partner can use the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] to manage environments and upgrades.
+Both internal administrators and the reselling partner can use the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] to manage environments and updates.

 ## Internal administrators

 As the internal administrator, you can work with users to identify solutions or workarounds, such as missing setup, missing permissions, and other issues in [!INCLUDE [prodshort](../developer/includes/prodshort.md)].
-They can find technical information in the **Help and Support** page to help with this investigation.
+If users are not sure if their [!INCLUDE [prodshort](../developer/includes/prodshort.md)] is working as intended, they can check the [Help and Learn content](../user-assistance.md) for the intended behavior.
+For more technical problems, administrators can find technical information in the **Help and Support** page to help with this investigation.
 For more information, see the [Finding technical information](#finding-technical-information) section.

 Internal administrators can also [create sandbox environments](environment-types.md#sandbox-environments) for deeper troubleshooting, for example, before they decide to contact their partner for technical support.
 The partner must have specified their support contact details in the **Help and Support** page.